nagasudhirpulla/taming_python/blog/skills/oauth_authorize_code_flow.md

 * The user login URL is implemented in the "/login" route of the flask server.
 The  `authorize_redirect` function will create the login URL and redirect the user to the login page of the OAuth server
 * The login redirect endpoint is implemented in "/callback" route of the flask server.
 The `authorize_access_token` function will fetch and validate the access token and id token using the authorization code sent from the OAuth server
 * The logout URL is implemented in the "/logout" route of the flask server.
-The client application user session is cleared and the user is redirected to the OAuth server logout URL o
+The client application user session is cleared and the user is redirected to the OAuth server logout URL for logging out from the OAuth server also
+* The post logout redirect URL is implemented in the "loggedout" route of the flask server.
+After logging out the user, the OAuth server will redirect the user to this URL of the client applicati

 ## References
 - JWT decoder and verifier online - https://jwt.io